(See Marvel NOW! section for retold origin)

 Powers and Abilities

-Starlord is also equipped with advanced, voice activated weaponry, including his signature "Element Guns", and is an excellent marksman.
+Starlord is also equipped with advanced, voice activated weaponry, his signature "Element Guns", and is an excellent marksman.
+He is also skilled at hand to hand combat and sword fighting.

 Guardians of the Galaxy